kishor-kashid/messageAI/memory-bank/progress.md

 **Next Update:** After deploying security rules (PR #15) or final documentation (PR #16)

-This progress document reflects the true state of development as of October 21, 2025 (Very Late Evening - Final Push!).
+This progress document reflects the true state of development as of October 22, 2025 (Post-MVP Enhancements Complete!).
-**🎉 PROJECT STATUS: 81% COMPLETE - ALL MAJOR MVP FEATURES DONE! 🎉🎉**
+**🎉 PROJECT STATUS: 95% COMPLETE - ALL MVP FEATURES + ADVANCED POLISH DONE! 🎉🎉🎉**